Toward Trustworthy Neural Program Synthesis: Methods

 \subsection{Scoring and analyzing test coverage}

-Given candidate programs $\mathcal{P}$ and specs $\mathcal{S}$, we compute a \textbf{confidence score} for each program $p\in \mathcal{P}$ measuring how likely $p$ is correct.
-Assuming, on average, specs correctly formalize the informal natural-language intention, satisfying more specifications should increase our confidence in a program.
+Given programs $\mathcal{P}$ and specs $\mathcal{S}$, we compute a confidence score for each $p\in \mathcal{P}$ measuring how likely $p$ is correct.
+Assuming, on average, specs correctly formalize the informal natural-language intention, satisfying more specs should increase our confidence in a program.

 Additionally, if many sampled programs exhibit identical behavior on the specs, then we should increase our confidence in those programs, because this indicates high marginal probability of that behavior under $P^\text{LM}(\cdot |\texttt{prompt})$.
 This `clustering' of candidate solutions according to their execution behavior, and prioritizing large clusters, has been successfully used by AlphaCode~\citep{li2022competition}, Minerva~\citep{lewkowycz2022solving}, and others~\citep{shi2022natural}.
-It is also related to the notion of observational equivalence from classic program synthesis~\citep{10.1145/2499370.2462174}, which treats programs as identical if they have the same outputs on test inputs.
+It is also related to \emph{observational equivalence} from classic program synthesis~\citep{10.1145/2499370.2462174}, which treats programs as identical if they have the same outputs on test inputs.

 While cluster size and spec pass rate give confidence in individual programs, global features of the distribution of sampled programs can indicate whether this system might be able to solve the problem in the first place.
 So, we also compute the entropy over cluster assignments: diffuse clusterings could suggest lack of confidence.